Fusion Procedure for Cyclotomic Hecke Algebras: Fusion formula for the algebra

-The factors in the product (\ref{eq-F11b}) correspond to the $m$-nodes of an $m$-partition.
-The $m$-nodes lying neither in the column $y$ of the $k$-th diagrams (of $\lambda^{(m)}$ or $\mu^{(m)}$) nor in the line $x$ of the $j$-th diagrams do not contribute to the right hand side of (\ref{eq-F11d}).
+The factors in the product (\ref{eq-F11b}) correspond to $m$-nodes of an $m$-partition.
+The $m$-nodes lying neither in the column $y$ of the $k$-th diagrams (of $\lam$ or $\mum$) nor in the line $x$ of the $j$-th diagrams do not contribute to the right-hand side of~(\ref{eq-F11d}).
 Let $t\in\{0,\dots,s\}$ be such that $p_t<x\leq p_{t+1}$.
-The contribution from the $m$-nodes in the column $y$ and lines $1,\dots,p_t$ of the $k$-th diagrams is:
+The contribution from the $m$-nodes in the column $y$ and lines $1,\dots,p_t$ of the $k$-th diagrams is

-the contribution from the $m$-nodes in the column $y$ and lines $p_t+1,\dots,x$ of the $k$-th diagrams is:
+the contribution from the $m$-nodes in the column $y$ and lines $p_t+1,\dots,x$ of the $k$-th diagrams is

-The contribution from the $m$-nodes lying in the line $x$ of the $j$-th diagrams is:
+The contribution from the $m$-nodes lying in the line $x$ of the $j$-th diagrams is